Josh Nolz

-Joshua "Josh" Nolz (born April 13, 1980 in Onancock, Virginia) is a former American midfielder.
+Joshua "Josh" Nolz (born April 13, 1980) is an American former midfielder.
 He was a member of the United States national beach soccer team at the 2007 FIFA Beach Soccer World Cup.

 Club

 Nolz graduated from Nandua High School.
 He attended Virginia Wesleyan College where he played on the men's soccer team from 1999 to 2002.
 In 2003, he signed with the Mariners, but did not make a first team appearance until 2005.
 That year, he played sixteen league games.
 In 2006, he continued with the Mariners, but never entered a game.
 In 2007, Nolz moved to the Hampton Roads Piranhas where he played until 2008.

 International

 In 2007, Nolz played for the United States national beach soccer team at the 2007 FIFA Beach Soccer World Cup.
 He continued playing for the national team through 2009.